NixOS/nixos-weekly/template.md

 ## Jobs

-# Contribute to NixOS Weekly Newsletter
+# Contribute to NixOS Weekly

 This work would not be possible without the many contributions of the community.